rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Here, `Job` is now holding a trait object; specifically, a boxed closure.
 We then send that `job` down the sending end of the channel.
 Sending may fail;
 we use `unwrap` to ignore the error.
+It fails if the receiving end has stopped receiving new messages; this would happen once we stop all of our threads from executing, but that doesn't happen as long as the pool exists.

 Now that we've got the sending side working, let's write the logic of the worker.
 Here's a first attempt, but it won't quite work: